synthesizebio/pysynthbio/usage/quickstart.rst

    <stdin>:1: UserWarning: Failed to store token in keyring:
    Can't store password on keychain: (-25244, 'Unknown Error')

-It's because your IDE has not been given access to Keychain.
+This occurs when your IDE or terminal does not have access to Keychain.
-Go to System Preferences > Security & Privacy > Privacy > Full Disk Access.
-Add the terminal or IDE you are working from (like VS Code, PyCharm).
+Go to System Preferences > Security & Privacy > Privacy > Full Disk Access and add the terminal or IDE you are working from (for example, Terminal, iTerm, VS Code, or PyCharm).